-Hello, I’m RJ Laverne and today we’re going to be talking about properly pruning and trimming this oak tree.
+Hello, I’m RJ Laverne and today we’re going to be talking about tree pruning and trimming this oak tree properly.

 Now pruning an oak tree is not really much different than pruning a maple tree or a birch tree or most other trees that have leaves but there’s a few simple rules to follow that will give us the proper pruning cut and allow this tree to live happily ever after.